-What is EDI?
-A Simple Guide to Electronic Data Interchange
+A Simple Guide to EDI

 Electronic Data Interchange (EDI) is a digital method for exchanging business documents between companies — like suppliers, retailers, manufacturers, and logistics providers.

-How EDI Works
+How Works EDI

 EDI software uses standard formats to send documents like: